electricbookworks/electric-book/_docs/advanced/javascript.md

 This block tells Jekyll to process the script, which means it knows about it, which the epub packager needs in order to include it in the epub manifest.

-Finally, if you're adding scripts to your pages, set `epub-scripts: true` in `_data/settings.yml`.
-This flags your pages as `scripted` in the epub manifest, which is required for validation.

 ### Linking to scripts for epub

 In the finished epub, these scripts will end up in a `js` folder alongside `text`, `styles`, `images` and `fonts`.
 So all links to scripts that you want to include in epub output should be in `site.output == "epub"` tags.